mojaloop/mini-loop/README.md

-# mini-loop v4.1 with Microk8s or k3s (versions 1.24 - 1.26)
+# mini-loop v4.1 with Microk8s or k3s (version 1.24)

 ## Description
-mini-loop is a simple, scripted/automated installer for Mojaloop (http://mojaloop.io) to enable demo, test, training and development of the Mojaloop switch
+mini-loop is a simple, scripted/automated installer for Mojaloop (http://mojaloop.io) to enable demo, test, training and development of the Mojaloop switch and its associated environment.

-The goal is to make it easy, quick and scriptable to deploy Mojaloop in a variety of local or cloud environments.
+The goal is to make it realistic, easy, quick ,scriptable and cost effective to deploy Mojaloop in a variety of local or cloud environments.
+- realistic: running a full kubernetes stack , so you can do real-world tests
 - easy : you only need to run 2 simple shell scripts
 - quick : With a sufficiently configured linux instance and internet connection it should be possible to deploy and configure Mojaloop in approx 30 mins or less.
 - scriptable: the scripts are easily callable from other scripts or from CI/CD tools
+- cost effective : uses minimal resources, everything you need to test Mojaloop and nothing you don't need

 Example environments include:-
 - an x86_64 laptop with 8GB ram and 64GB free disk , server running ubuntu 20 or 22
 - an x86_64 laptop or server running ubuntu 20 or 22 as a guest VM (say using virtualbox , prarallels, qemu or similar)
 - an appropriately sized x86_64 ubuntu cloud instance running in any of the major cloud vendors

-mini-loop also demonstrates the configuration of the mojaloop helm charts, via example values file provided in the mini-loop/install/mini-loop/etc directory and further mojaloop configuration instructions are available at https://github.com/mojaloop/helm.

 This project automates the instructions for mojaloop deployment in the mojaloop.io documentation at https://docs.mojaloop.io/documentation/deployment-guide/local-setup-linux.html.
 ## Deployment Instructions option #1 install and use Microk8s (Ubuntu only)
-Assuming you have an x86_64 environment running Ubuntu release 16, 18 or 20 and are logged in as a non-root user (e.g. mluser)
+Assuming you have an x86_64 environment running Ubuntu release 20 or 22 and are logged in as a non-root user (e.g. mluser)
 ```bash
 login as mluser                                                                # i.e. login as an existing non-root user we use mluser just as an example
 cd $HOME